Johnson County Domestic Battery Lawyer

 In that case, both people already knew, “The marriage is over practically”.
 The husband and wife are spending the night in different rooms, different parts of the house.
 They do not talk to each other anymore, but they are still living together while a divorce is in the process.
 Then one of the parties decides, “I want to do whatever I can to get this person out of their house.”
 They go to their divorce lawyer and the divorce lawyer says, “Well, you can’t.
 The only way that’s ever going to happen is if there is a domestic abuse allegation”.
 Next thing you know, very conveniently, there is an allegation of domestic abuse.

-In these types of case, a judge will often grant one person sole occupancy of the marital residence during the divorce.
+In these types of cases, a judge will often grant one person sole occupancy of the marital residence during the divorce.
 That can get manipulated and it is also makes one person fight on two fronts.
 Instead of having to fight not only the divorce case, they are fighting the state’s case trying to put them in jail, while at the same time they are fighting their divorce case.
 It is a kind of divide and conquer tactic that a lot of people will try to use.
-If you need a domestic battery attorney, look no further.
-We at Roth Davies have skilled domestic battery attorneys ready to hear your case.

 What are the possible punishments if found guilty of a domestic battery charge?